Sesame Street research: 2000–2010

 In early 2001, the Workshop conducted a summative study about the effects of war, natural disasters, and other events on young children.
 It demonstrated that little was being done to address the fears and concerns of victims of traumatic events.
 As a result, the Workshop developed a series of materials it believed would help children (and their families) cope with events such as the September 11 terrorist attacks and Hurricane Katrina.

 Sesame Street has been used to test the attention span of infants and toddlers.
 In 2004, children from three months to two years were shown Sesame Street clips and a group of computer-generated black and white patterns.
 Their attention spans, as determined by the duration of time they looked at the stimuli, significantly increased at six to twenty-four months, but only for the Sesame Street material.
 A study conducted in 2006 found that infants' attention span increased more when they were presented with video clips than with still images of the same stimuli, supporting the idea that movement helps young infants gain more information from the world around them.
-The evidence showed that attention span depended both on age and the on the type of stimuli children viewed.
+The evidence showed that attention span depended both on age and on the type of stimuli children viewed.
 The time they looked at stimuli decreased for all types of stimuli from fourteen to twenty-six weeks, but the time they looked at it increased depending on the stimuli.
 When older infants (age fourteen weeks to twelve months) looked at Sesame Street materials and human faces, their attention increased compared to other types of stimuli.

 In 2010, researchers at the University of Michigan studied the effect of combining video clips of Sesame Street and related print materials, online activities, and teacher training and mentoring on learning.
 They demonstrated that all the subjects they tested at Head Start programs in Detroit scored the same as a middle-class control group in tests later given to both groups.
 (Note: This study was part of a series of studies commissioned by the U.S. Department of Education between 2005–2010 as part of its Ready to Learn initiatives supporting public television.
 These studies emphasized newer PBS educational shows such as Between the Lions, Super Why!, Martha Speaks, and the updated version of The Electric Company, and found similar results.)